FREE SHIPPING on orders over $75 International: over $250

 Raw Vs. Ripe Pu-erh

-There are two types of Pu-erh: Sheng Pu-erh (the raw or green type) and Shou Pu-erh (the ripe or black type).
+There are two types of Pu-erh: Sheng Pu-erh (生普洱) – the "raw", green type; and Shou Pu-erh (熟普洱) – the "ripe", black type.

 Both the ripe and the raw are made from sun-dried leaves – Shai Qing Mao Cha.
-The leaves for maocha usually come from the camellia sinensis var. assamica tea plant.
-Farmers first pick the tea leaves for both teas and quickly roast them.
-Then, they sun-dry, knead, steam, and compress them into round disks called cakes.
+The leaves for maocha usually come from the Camellia Sinensis var.
+Assamica tea trees.
 Aside from pu-erh tea cakes, producers also often make bricks, tuocha, stuffed chen-pi pu-erh, or even leave them as loose leaf tea.
 After these steps, farmers put the tea out to age.
-Producers are often aging it for decades, which results in its dark color and bold, mellow flavor.
+Producers often age it for decades, which results in its dark color and bold, mellow flavor.

-Raw (Sheng) Pu-erh is made from mao cha and processed similarly to green tea.
-First picked, withered, quickly roasted, sun-dried, kneaded, then steamed and compressed into pu-erh cakes – round disks of pressed tea.
+Raw (Sheng) Pu-erh is processed similarly to green tea.
+First picked, withered, quickly roasted, kneaded, and sun-dried.
+The resulting tea is called Mao Cha (毛茶) – "Rough Tea" or "Crude Tea", which is then steamed and compressed into Pu-erh Cakes – round disks of pressed tea.
 Then, farmers age it until the tea's taste sufficiently transforms.

 Raw pu-erh doesn't undergo the piling process.
-Thus it remains with a fresh scent and some bitterness, with a noticeable sweet aftertaste.
+Thus, it remains with a fresh scent and some bitterness, with a noticeable sweet aftertaste.
+When left to age, the sheng pu-erh undergoes further transformation of polyphenols, becoming less bitter and astringent, and more sweet and rounded.

-On the other hand, Ripe (Shou) Pu-erh is made from oxidized and fermented tea.
+Ripe (Shou) Pu-erh, on the other hand, is made from oxidized and fermented tea.
 First, it goes through the same steps as the raw one.
-However, when producing the pu-erh tea cake, it undergoes a 'Wet Piling' process (渥堆 – Wo Dui).
-This goes as follows:
+However, the resulting Mao Cha, before steamed and pressed into cakes, undergoes a 'Wet Piling' process (渥堆 – Wo Dui):

 • Farmers pile the tea leaves in a tea factory to a height of about 70cm, varying by a tea master.

-• They then wet the piled tea with water and sometimes also cover them.
-This way, the farmers create a warm and humid environment to speed up the fermentation process.
+• They then wet the piled tea with water and cover the pile with a tarp.
+This way, producers create a warm and humid environment to speed up the fermentation process.

-• Under heat and humidity, a complex of fungi and bacteria develop in the tea pile, further enhancing the fermentation process.
+• Under heat and humidity, a complex of fungi and bacteria develops in the tea pile, further enhancing the fermentation process.

-• After fermentation, the tea is unpiled and ventilated.
+• After fermentation that lasts for several weeks, the tea is unpiled and ventilated.

 Pu-Erh Tea Benefits